- Date: Saturday October 25, 2014

 It’s not just the Cox Plate that attracts people either, in fact there are seven Group rated events on the card.
-In addition to the Group one there is the Group 2 Schweppes Stakes, Group 2 Moonee Valley Cup, Group 2 Crystal Mile, Group 2 AAMI Vase as well as the Group 3 Inglis Mile and Group 3 Red Anchor Stakes.
+In addition to the Group one there are the Group 2 Moonee Valley Fillies Classic, Group 2 Moonee Valley Cup, Group 2 Crystal Mile, Group 2 Moonee Valley Vase as well as the Group 3 Tesio Stakes and Group 3 Red Anchor Stakes.

-That’s just on the course as well, away from the horses there are live music events, fashions on the field, cooperate opportunities and a wealth of other entertainment.
+That’s just on the course as well, away from the horses there are live music events, fashions on the field, corporate opportunities and a wealth of other entertainment.